Bresse Chicken: Eggs, Height, Size and Raising Tips

 The flavor of Bresse chicken is said to be far removed from the typical commercial chicken taste.
 The original French Bresse comes at a hefty price.
 Some consider it the chicken of royalty because it is more expensive than other breeds.

 An official French Bresse chicken is around $50 or higher per chicken.
-You can only find a genuine and original Bresse chicken in the France region.
-The Bresse chicken is now available in other parts of the world, but they do not hold the same quality as the genuine Bresse.
+You can only find genuine and original Bresse chicken in the France region.
+The Bresse chicken is now available in other parts of the world, but they hold a different quality than the genuine Bresse.

-An interesting fact is that in order for a Bresse to be certified as a Bresse chicken it has to be raised in the Bresse region and eat locally.
+An interesting fact is that for a Bresse to be certified as a Bresse chicken, it has to be raised in the Bresse region and eaten locally.
 This is why the imported breeds cannot just use the name “Bresse Chicken.”

 Health Issues and Care

-The original Bresse chicken breed does not have any specific health issues that are connected only to its breed.
+The original Bresse chicken breed has no specific health issues connected only to its species.
 As the breed is now being imported, it is susceptible to the following health issues:

 • Botulism– a disease that can infect chickens by paralyzing their limbs and neck.
-All breeds of chicken that are domesticated are in danger of getting this disease.
+All breeds of domesticated chicken are in danger of getting this disease.
 Botulism causes quick death in chickens.
 There are anti-toxins available to treat botulism.

-• Infectious Bronchitis– this disease is common among chickens and can be deadly wiping out entire flocks.
-Coughing, sneezing, and snoring are all symptoms of infectious bronchitis.
+• Infectious Bronchitis– this disease is common among chickens and can be deadly, wiping out entire flocks.
+Coughing, sneezing, and snoring are all symptoms of contagious Bronchitis.
 This disease affects the upper respiratory tract of chickens.
-When chickens start to experience symptoms of this disease, it is best to separate them and place them in a warm dry area.
+When chickens start to experience symptoms of this disease, it is best to separate them and place them in a warm, dry area.

-• Infectious Coryza– this is a serious bacterial disease.
+• Infectious Coryza– this is a severe bacterial disease.
 Infectious Coryza can affect the respiratory system of chickens.
-The disease will show up as inflammation under the eye.
+The condition will show up as inflammation under the eye.
 Other symptoms include sneezing and nasal discharge.
 There is no vaccine to stop this disease.
-If a chicken contracts this disease, they should be put down so that it does not spread to the rest of the flock.
+If a chicken contracts this disease, it should be put down so it does not spread to the rest of the flock.

 Above are common diseases that can be found in all chicken breeds.
-Now that the Bresse chicken is being imported to other parts of the world, precaution should be taken to ensure the health of the breed.
+Now that the Bresse chicken is being imported to other parts of the world, precautions should be taken to ensure the breed’s health.
 New locations and new regions bring new diseases and conditions.
 The care for a Bresse chicken should be kept at a high standard.

 7 Tips for Raising Bresse Chickens

 • After the chick phase, you should force the Bresse chicken to forage for themselves to find protein sources.
-This is said to help with the overall taste of the chicken.
+It’s said to help with the overall taste of the chicken.

 • Once Bresse chickens are moved to pasture, let them forage and then return them to live their last days on a corn and dairy diet.

-• Around the 3-4-month confine Bresse chicken in a small confined area to complete development.
+• Around the 3-4 month mark, confine Bresse chickens in a small confined area to complete development.

-• When providing feed to Bresse chickens, ensure that the feed is of high quality.
-If not, you will endanger the quality of the meat.
+• When providing feed to Bresse chickens, ensure that the feed is of high quality; otherwise, you will endanger the quality of the meat.

 Summary

 The Bresse chicken is a world-renowned breed of chicken.
-From its early days in the Bresse region in Eastern France, the Bresse chicken has always held a high-quality reputation.
-In its 500 years of existence, this breed has been marked as the best tasting chicken ever.
+Since its early days in the Bresse region in Eastern France, the Bresse chicken has always had a high-quality reputation.
+In its 500 years, this breed has been the best-tasting chicken ever.

-5 thoughts on “Bresse Chicken: Eggs, Height, Size and Raising Tips”
+11 thoughts on “Bresse Chicken: Appearance, Size, Eggs, Raising and More”

 1. Hi!